LSENS-BMI-EPFL/Ghaderi_et_al_NCOMMS_2026/README.md

 ## Overview

 This folder contains the code used to compute the analyses and plot the figures presented in the main text and supplementary information.
-The actual data and large files are **not** included in this code repository, but they can be downloaded from the **Zenodo** or **DANDI** repository associated with the publication.
+The actual data and large files are **not** included in this code repository, but they can be downloaded from the **Zenodo** (https://doi.org/10.5281/zenodo.17973874) or **DANDI** (DOI TO ADD) repository associated with the publication.
 The figure folders are as well empty and will be filled once the code is run.

 ## Folder structure